-Under the exchange and registration rights agreement that we entered into on January 23, 2014, we must pay additional interest as liquidated damages to holders of old securities of the relevant series in the event of any of the following registration defaults:
+Under each of the exchange and registration rights agreements that we entered into on February 4, 2016, September 21, 2016 and October 3, 2016, we must pay additional interest as liquidated damages to holders of old securities of the relevant series in the event of any of the following registration defaults:

-- 1. we do not file the exchange offer registration statement or shelf registration statement in lieu thereof, on or before September 30, 2014; - 2. the exchange offer registration statement or shelf registration statement in lieu thereof is not declared effective by the SEC on or before March 1, 2015; - 3. we fail to consummate the exchange offer for the relevant series of old securities by April 5, 2015; - 4. a shelf registration statement required to be filed pursuant to the exchange and registration rights agreement is not filed on or before the date specified for its filing; - 5. a shelf registration statement otherwise required to be filed is not declared effective on or before the date specified in the exchange and registration rights agreement; or - 6. the shelf registration statement is declared effective but subsequently, subject to certain limited exceptions, ceases to be effective at any time that we and the guarantors are obligated to maintain its effectiveness.
+1. we do not file the exchange offer registration statement or shelf registration statement in lieu thereof, on or before September 30, 2016 for the 2019 old securities, the 2021 old securities and the 2026 old securities and on or before September 30, 2017 for the 2023 old securities and the 2047 old securities;

+- 2. the exchange offer registration statement or shelf registration statement in lieu thereof is not declared effective by the SEC on or before March 1, 2017 for the 2019 old securities, the 2021 old securities and the 2026 old securities and on or before March 1, 2018 for the 2023 old securities and the 2047 old securities; - 3. we fail to consummate the exchange offer by April 5, 2017 for the 2019 old securities, the 2021 old securities and the 2026 old securities and by April 5, 2018 for the 2023 old securities and the 2047 old securities; - 4. a shelf registration statement required to be filed pursuant to the exchange and registration rights agreement is not filed on or before the date specified for its filing; - 5. a shelf registration statement otherwise required to be filed is not declared effective on or before the date specified in the exchange and registration rights agreement; or - 6. the shelf registration statement is declared effective but subsequently, subject to certain limited exceptions, ceases to be effective at any time that we and the guarantors are obligated to maintain its effectiveness.

-After a registration default occurs, we will increase the interest rate on the 2019 old securities, 2024 old securities or 2045 old securities, as applicable, by 0.25% per year over the rate stated on the face of the old securities for each 90-day period during which the registration default continues, up to a maximum increase of 1.00% per year over the original rate; provided that such additional interest will cease to accrue on the later of (i) the date on which the old securities of the relevant series become freely transferable pursuant to Rule 144 under the Securities Act and (ii) the date on which the Barclays Capital Inc. U.S. Aggregate Bond Index is modified to permit the inclusion of freely transferable securities that have not been registered under the Securities Act.
+After a registration default occurs, we will increase the interest rate on the 2019 old securities, the 2021 old securities, the 2023 old securities, the 2026 old securities and the 2047 old securities, as applicable, by 0.25% per year over the rate stated on the face of the old securities for each 90-day period during which the registration default continues, up to a maximum increase of 1.00% per year over the original rate; provided that such additional interest will cease to accrue on the later of (i) the date on which the old securities of the relevant series become freely transferable pursuant to Rule 144 under the Securities Act and (ii) the date on which the Barclays Capital Inc. U.S. Aggregate Bond Index is modified to permit the inclusion of freely transferable securities that have not been registered under the Securities Act.
 We call this increase in the interest rate "additional interest."
 Our obligation to pay additional interest will cease once we have cured the registration defaults and the applicable interest rate on each affected series of old securities will revert to the original rate.